deislabs/hippo-docs/content/intro/boot.md

 $ mv wagi /usr/local/bin/
 ```

-No further configuration is necessary for WAGI.
+No further configuration is necessary.

+### WAGI-dotnet

+Hippo also includes a built in implementation of WAGI called [WAGI-dotnet](https://github.com/deislabs/wagi-dotnet).
+This implenentation launches a handler as an HTTP listener with the Hippo server process.
+No additional installation is necessary but to use it the environment variable `HIPPO_JOB_SCHEDULER` must be set to `wagi-dotnet` in the environment where Hippo is running.

 ## Boot Hippo